gitKrystan/2025-emberfest/apps/emberjs/app/components/fixme/paginate/README.md

 - [ ] EachLink component for rendering pagination navigation
 - [ ] PageHints interface and @pageHints argument for page count hints
 - [ ] The current implementation provides the core pagination state management and basic functionality, but lacks the advanced UI helpers and specialized pagination loading states that are extensively documented in the README.

+{{!

+TODO:
+Make pagination-links pretty
+Extract to separate component
+Show button to "expand" hidden real links

+Update url w/ any page number other than 1

+Only show one page at a time

+}}